Inspiration KAL Week One ~ Going Frist/Vulnerability/Authenticity

 And one more from her: “Authenticity is a collection of choices that we have to make every day.
 It’s about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.”
 (From her book, The Gifts of Imperfection)

-So as we dive into the KAL, please feel free to get vulnerable in this space.
+So as we dive into the KAL, please feel free to get vulnerable (or not!) in this space, whatever you feel comfortable with.
 Ever since I started the podcast, I’ve started to share more of my story and my struggles and it’s so freeing.
 I feel this relief, like ahh, I don’t have to keep that all inside anymore and seem like I have it all together all the time.
 I have also found that when you let it out, there’s a chance that that’s actually the stuff that most people will resonate with, WHICH ties into one of my favorite quotes of all time by Neil Gaimen.
 This is from a commencement speech, Make Good Art, that you must also watch if you haven’t (click here for that one!).

 "The moment that you feel that just possibly, you’re walking down the street naked, exposing too much of your hear and your mind and what exists on the inside, showing too much of yourself.
 That’s the moment you may be starting to get it right."